 Based in Wilmington, NC, River Organics offers makeup formulated to be safe and nourishing for the skin.
 They only use organic and natural ingredients and eco-friendly packaging.
 You will find concealer, highlighters, and blush as well as skincare, candles, and more!

 We just had to include their lip stains in this round-up of organic lipsticks.
-Made from conflict-free, lab-made mica, they are 100% vegan and cruelty-free so definitely a good option for organic vegan lipstick.
-They also include lots of yummy certified organic ingredients like coconut oil and macadamia nut oil.
+Made from conflict-free, lab-made mica, they are 100% vegan and cruelty-free, so they are a good option for organic vegan lipstick.
+They also include many yummy certified organic ingredients like coconut oil and macadamia nut oil.

 Best of all, their lip stains are completely plastic-free and packaged in eco-friendly compostable paper tubes with a biodegradable seal.
-To use just remove the cap, dip a brush or finger in and apply directly to the lips.
+Remove the cap, dip a brush or finger in, and apply directly to the lips.
 Use code THEECOHUB10 for 10% off.

 100% PURE is committed to offering the healthiest products possible.
 Their makeup is naturally pigmented using fruits, vegetables, tea, and cocoa, and is all certified cruelty-free.
 Other ingredients used come from plants, minerals, and marine vegetation, processed using only fermentation, distillation, and cold processing.